zetlanddk/sneakers_handlers/README.md

 ## Using the `ExponentialBackoffHandler`

 With this handler every retry is delayed by a power of 2 on the attempt number.
-The retry attempt is inserted into a new queue with a naming convention of `<queue name>.retry.<delay>`.
+The retry attempt is inserted into a new queue with a naming convention of `<queue name>.<delay>.retry`.
 After exhausting the maximum number of retries (`max_retries`), the message will be moved into the dead letter exchange.

 ![backoff](https://github.com/alphasights/sneakers_handlers/blob/master/docs/backoff.png)